 We all must fight against rumors and false information regarding COVID-19 in Idaho.
-Please use trusted sources such as https://coronavirus.idaho.gov/ or https://www.cdc.gov/coronavirus/2019-ncov/index.html.
+Please use trusted sources such as https://coronavirus/2019-ncov/index.html.

-If an employee is tested positive for COVID-19, agencies should work with their HR and legal counsel to develop a communication to the agency.
+If an employee is tested positive for COVID-19, agencies should utilize the COVID-19 Employee Exposure Questions document on the DHR website under COVID-19 Workforce Guidance > DHR Return to Work Guidance Documents to determine which employees may need to be notified.
 An example communication template is available on the DHR website under the COVID-19 Workforce Guidance, Communication Templates/Samples.
 It is recommended HR and legal counsel approve all communications prior to distribution.

 An infected employee's privacy must be protected to the greatest extent possible and their identity should not be disclosed.
 In an outbreak of a communicable disease such as COVID-19, management should share only that information determined to be necessary to protect the health of the employees in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
-Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure at https://www.cdc.gov/coronavirus/2019-ncov/hcp/assess-manage-risk.html.

-To determine whether the Family Medical Leave Act (FMLA), American's with Disabilities Act (ADA), Families First Coronavirus Response Act (FFCRA) or Emergency Paid Sick Leave Act (EPSLA) is applicable, consult with HR and legal counsel.
+To determine whether the Family Medical Leave Act (FMLA), American's with Disabilities Act (ADA), or other benefits are applicable, consult with HR and legal counsel.